The industry standard in Ireland is €15 per person, per day. But this is, of course, at your discretion.

 Most of our hotels do not offer porterage services.

-Expect your own separate bathroom with toilet, sink and shower and/or bath.
+Expect your own separate bathroom with toilet, sink and shower unit and/or combined shower and bath.

 Vaping and e-cigarettes are also not allowed while on board our tour vehicles.